C

 Expand Bio

-Department(s): Business, Center for Entrepreneurial Leadership, MBA Program, First Year Seminar InstructorsLearn more about Amanda GarciaAmanda Garcia is the director of the Center for Entrepreneurial Leadership, and associate professor of accounting and finance at Elms College.
+garciaamanda@elms.edu | 413-265-2300Learn more about Amanda GarciaAmanda Garcia is the Director of Graduate Business Programs and the MBA, she also serves as Co-Chair to the undergraduate business division and associate professor of accounting and finance at Elms College.
 Amanda earned her B.A. in accounting from Elms College and her master of science in accounting from Western New England University.
 She teaches in the disciplines of accounting, finance, economics and entrepreneurship.
-She has owned a tax and consulting business for over 13 years, specializing in small business, rental properties, and tax planning for individuals with investments.
+She has owned a tax and consulting business for over 15 years, specializing in small business, rental properties, and tax planning for individuals with investments.
+Amanda is the treasurer for the IACBE Board of Directors.
 She is a 2010 Business West 40 under 40 awardee and volunteers with Junior Achievement of Western Massachusetts, Young Professionals of Greater Springfield, and the Western Massachusetts Chapter of the MSCPA.

 M